esp32-can/esp32-can-mcp2515-multi/README.md

 - ✅ **Interrupt support** for efficient message reception
 - ✅ **Tested on** ESP32, ESP32-S2, ESP32-S3, ESP32-C3, ESP32-C6
 - ✅ **Comprehensive examples** with utility functions and statistics

+## Related Projects

+- **[can-multibackend-idf](https://github.com/idf-can-bus/can-multibackend-idf)** - Unified interface supporting multiple CAN backends (TWAI, MCP2515 single/multi)
+  - Allows switching between different CAN controllers via Kconfig without code changes
+  - Includes this library as a submodule for multi-device scenarios
+  - Provides `can_dispatch` abstraction layer for single-device examples

+- **[twai-idf-can](https://github.com/idf-can-bus/twai-idf-can)** - High-level wrapper for ESP32's built-in TWAI (CAN) controller
+  - Simplified configuration and automatic error recovery
+  - Alternative backend for single-device applications

+- **[examples-utils-idf-can](https://github.com/idf-can-bus/examples-utils-idf-can)** - Common utility functions shared across all CAN examples
+  - Message formatting and display helpers
+  - Used as a submodule in both this project and twai-idf-can

+All projects are part of the **[idf-can-bus](https://github.com/idf-can-bus)** organization on GitHub.

 ## Acknowledgments